galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_aplcms/tutorial.md

 > ### {% icon question %} Questions
 >
-> 1. Why is the output aligned feature table separated into three tables?
+> 1. Why is the outputted aligned feature table separated into three tables?
 > 2. How can I find retention times and intensities corresponding to a feature from the metadata table?
 >
 > > ### {% icon solution %} Solution
 > >
 > > 1.
-The purpose of separating the information to multiple tables is to simplify data inspection, eliminate overhead of too many details in one location, and make the outputs compatible with other tools (such as XCMS).
+The purpose of separating the information into multiple tables is to simplify data inspection, eliminate the overhead of too many details in one location, and make the outputs compatible with other tools (such as XCMS).
 > > 2.
 All three tables share the `id` column.
 The particular value of the `id` column can be used to find corresponding retention times and intensities.
 > >
 > {: .solution}